-for potential spatial dependence in estimating standard errors.
+In Online Appendix ??, we evaluate the robustness of our main results.
+First, we use several alternative approaches to show that a spatial reallocation of inventors or innovative activity is unlikely to drive our results.
+Second, we document that innovation in sectors related to the railroad itself does not account for the rise in innovation.
+Third, patents may have become necessary to protect (pre-existing) inventions after a municipality was connected to the network.
+However, an increased propensity to patent is unlikely to account for our results since we find similar patenting increases in sectors where alternative forms of protection (i.e., secrecy) is more effective.
+Fourth, we show that our results are robust to using alternative functional forms and ways to account for potential spatial dependence in estimating standard errors.
 Fifth, we discuss potential explanations for differences in magnitude between the OLS and 2SLS estimates.
 In our view, the most plausible explanation for the larger 2SLS estimates involves network connections being allocated to areas with lower unobserved propensities for innovation.
 Sixth, we examine spatial heterogeneities and extend the sample to include town municipalities.
 Results are similar though slightly larger in our main sample, consistent with the argument that rural localities may have had comparatively less scope for using patents in production within the municipality.
-Finally, we perform a set of placebo exercises showing that there is no increase in innovation in places that were allocated network connections but where no such connection was established.
+Lastly, we perform a set of placebo exercises showing that there is no increase in innovation in places that were allocated network connections, but where no such connection was established.

-F. Discussion
+5.6 Discussion

 Our results document that the spread of the Swedish railroad network led to an increase in patenting as well as an increased trade of patents.
 Given the potentially diverse impacts of railroads on a location, our results may be driven by a wide range of mechanisms.
-Although our data do not allow us to disentangle all underlying mechanisms, we here discuss and explore some potential explanations for the rise of innovative activity that we observe.
+Although our data does not allow us to disentangle all underlying mechanisms, we here discuss and explore some potential explanations for the rise of innovative activity that we observe.

-Although our focus is on innovative activity, the arrival of the railroad is likely to have contributed to broader local economic development (Duranton & Turner, 2012).
-A local economic expansion may increase the demand for innovation by enlarging the market for new technologies or increase the supply by lowering the costs of inputs into the inventive process.
-Indeed, areas traversed by the network saw an increase in population, a proxy for general economic activity (see online appendix figure B1A).
-40 However, both patenting output and the number of patent transfers increase when accounting for this subsequent increase in population (online appendix figures B1B and B1C).41 Moreover, we documented above that there is no similar increase in patents transfers within a municipality, which suggests that the increase in patent trade is not driven by a local growth spurt.
+Although our focus is on innovative activity, the arrival of the railroad is likely to have contributed to broader local economic development (e.g., Duranton & Turner, 2012).
+A local economic expansion may increase the demand for innovation by enlarging the market for new technologies, or increase the supply by lowering the costs of inputs into the inventive process.
+Indeed, areas traversed by the network saw an increase in population, a proxy for general economic activity (see Online Appendix Figure ??A).
+However, both patenting output and the number of patent transfers increase when accounting for this subsequent increase in population (Online Appendix Figure ??B and ??C).
+Moreover, we documented above that there is no similar increase in patents transfers within a municipality, which suggests that the increase in patent trade is not driven by a local growth spurt.
 In other words, while the arrival of the railroad contributed to a local economic expansion that likely contributed to innovation, it does seemingly not fully account for the increase in innovative activity and trade in patents.